 - · Graduated from an accredited high school or GED equivalent. - Satisfactory completion of high school (within past five years) or college chemistry.
-High school chemistry must be at the college-prep level with a final grade of "B" or higher. - Test into ENG 100 or have completed ENG 100 with a grade of "C" or higher. - $\cdot$ Test into MATH 25 or have completed MATH 24 with a grade of "C" or higher. - Students requiring developmental course work in English, reading, or math are required to complete 24 selected college credits with a minimum GPA of 2.75 or higher in prerequisite, co-requisite, and support courses. - Satisfactory National League for Nursing RN Pre-Admission Exam scores (this exam may be waived with a composite ACT score of 21 or higher or an SAT combined score of 1100).
+High school chemistry must be at the college-prep level with a final grade of "B" or higher. - Reading COMPASS test score of 79 or greater (or ACT score of 24 or SAT score of 550). - Test into ENG 100 (COMPASS test score of 74 or greater, an ACT score of 24, or an SAT score of 550) or have completed ENG 100 with a grade of "C" or higher. - Test into MATH 25 (COMPASS test Algebra score of 34 or greater or an SAT score of 550) or have completed MATH 24 with a grade of "C" or higher. - Satisfactory National League for Nursing RN Pre-Admission Exam scores (this exam may be waived with a composite ACT score of 24 or higher or an SAT combined score of 1650).
+Bachelor Degree exemption: Exemption will be given for a Bachelor's Degree or higher completed at a U.S. institution or equivalent.